 The Story of Jericho Road.

-In the early 1990's Jericho Road Coffeehouse was established as a weekly drop-in for vulnerable and marginalized persons.
+In the early 1990's, our founder Ray Desmarais began the Jericho Road Coffeehouse as a weekly drop-in for marginalized persons.

-But, by 1997 Jericho Road had opened it first group home for men living with mental illness.
-Jericho continued to expand and grow with more homes opened to provide further support for men in need.
-Around 2005, Jericho Road began developing what we now call the Discipleship House, or D-House for short - a drug/alcohol treatment program.
-This 9-month residential program is our response to the epidemic of addiction.
+By 1997 Jericho Road had opened it first home for men living with mental health issues.
+Over the years, Jericho continued to expand and grow with more homes to provide further support for men in need.
+Around 2005, Jericho Road developed the Discipleship House, or D-House for short.
+This 9-month residential treatment program is our response to the epidemic of addiction.

-Life with addiction and mental illness is often a life of isolation.
-Jericho Road encourages life in community.
-Meals are served family style, chores and duties are shared, which helps residents develop a sense of belonging and shared responsibility for the house and property.
-We are blessed to provide each resident with their own bedroom to respect independence, while encouraging connection in our common areas with conversation, group activities and that needed relaxation time.
+We are blessed to provide each resident with their own bedroom to respect independence and privacy, while encouraging connection in our common areas with conversation, group activities and that needed relaxation time.

 Jericho's founder - Ray Desmarais

-In 2018, Jericho Road developed what we call the Servant-Leader in Training Internship.
-This internship provides graduates of the Discipleship House an opportunity to take on leadership roles within our community and develop workplace and life experience.
+In 2018, Jericho Road developed the Servant-Leader in Training Internship.
+This provides graduates of the Discipleship House an opportunity to take on leadership roles within our community and develop workplace and life experience.

-From its establishment in 1993, Jericho Road has provided alcohol and drug-free, safe, affordable homes for men living with addiction and mental illness.
+From its establishment in 1993, Jericho Road has provided safe, substance free, affordable homes for men living with addiction and concurrent disorders.
 Today, our residents both past and present, are consistently supported with an open-door policy to all our homes.
-We welcome them into our family-style units to grow in support and expand our ripple to the broader community.
-We help individuals build support networks of regular recovery meetings, sponsors and connection to faith & recovery communities.
+We welcome them into our family to grow with support and expand our ripple to the broader community.
+We help individuals build support networks of regular 12-step and recovery meetings, sponsors, and connection to faith communities.

-Jericho Road currently has 9 beds in the D-House addiction treatment, and 24 beds in our second stage and support homes for a total of a 33-bed capacity.
+Jericho Road currently has 14 beds in the D-House addiction treatment, and 19 beds in our continuing care homes for a total of a 33-bed capacity.
 On average 21 men participate in the D-House each year.
-Of the residents who complete the program, 90% of the men choose to stay at one of our second stage homes to receive continued support as they grow in relationship with God, self and others.
+Of the residents who complete the program, many of the men choose to stay at one of our continuing care homes to receive ongoing support as they grow in relationship with God, self and their community.